nbeaver/tengwarscript-install-guide/README.rst

 Option 1: Run the `install script`_.

+If you are doing this for the first time, the script will download all the fonts in your ``~/texmf`` directory.
+If you have downloaded these fonts before and the directory names are the same, existing files that are older than the new files will be overwritten.

 Option 2: Do the same steps as the install script, but manually.

 #.
 Ensure you have the `TengwarScript`_ package installed.